 - Search in advance for healthy restaurants: Almost all airports have the restaurants listed online.
 All you have to do is Google a bit and see what they have on their menu.
 You can also find reviews on Yelp.

-- Bring your own food: Now this might seem a little risky because of the TSA’s tough reputation but I’m 100% sure they will allow this homemade Banana Nut Bread.
+- Bring your own snacks and food: Now this might seem a little risky because of the TSA’s tough reputation but I’m 100% sure they will allow this homemade Banana Nut Bread.
 The main thing you want to avoid is liquid foods (like yogurt and smoothies), especially if it’s they’re over 3oz.
 Solids are fine, according to the TSA website.

 Can I Eat Cheap and Healthy While Traveling?